atc0m/esp32-c6-lcd-counter/README.md

 - probe-rs: Installed with instruction [here](https://probe.rs/docs/getting-started/installation/)

-## My Journey from Zero to Hero
+## Zero to Hero

 ### `std` vs `no_std`

 The Rust on ESP ecosystem offers two primary development paths: a `std`-enabled approach leveraging the Espressif IoT Development Framework (ESP-IDF), and a `no_std` or "bare-metal" approach using the esp-hal crates.

-"bare-metal" sounds scary so for this project, so I chose the `std`-enabled approach, facilitated by the `esp-idf-template` project generator.
+"bare-metal" it out of scope for this project, so I chose the `std`-enabled approach.
+Repo setup with `esp-idf-template` project generator.

 ### Prerequisites for `esp-idf-template`